a-bentofreire/beamtoix/docs/pages/library/story.md

 ```

-Adds scenes defined in the html by `.abeamer-scene` class.
+Adds scenes defined in the html by `.beamtoix-scene` class.
 These classes are added automatically during Story constructor.
 Add only after a `story.reset()`.